dilshankarunarathne/c-sharp-notes/README.md

 This is a programming paradigm that is based on prodecural calls.
 These procedural calls can be functions, routines, methods, subroutienes, etc.
 A real world applications can have a quite of number of functionalities.
 If we put all these inside a single function, it becomes a lot of code.
 So, it is good practice to break the code into smaller functions that each responsible for a certain task.

+# Files and Directories

+.NET has a namespace called `System.IO` that contains classes that can be used to work with files and directories.